Twitter heads to Motown to be closer to automakers

-DETROIT (Reuters) - Twitter, looking for better proximity to car companies with hefty ad budgets, said on Wednesday it will open an office in Detroit just as the city’s elected leaders scramble to avoid bankruptcy or a state takeover.
+DETROIT, April 4 (Reuters) - Twitter, looking for better proximity to car companies with hefty ad budgets, said Wednesday it will open an office in Detroit just as the city’s elected leaders scramble to avoid bankruptcy or a state takeover.

-The San Francisco social media firm has located an office in the Motor City following a notable financial recovery by General Motors Co (GM.N), Ford Motor Co (F.N) and Chrysler FIA.MI from years of painful restructuring and depressed auto sales.
-Google Inc (GOOG.O) made a big splash in Detroit a couple of years ago when it opened offices in a nearby suburb.
+The San Francisco social media firm has located an office in the Motor City following a notable financial recovery by General Motors Co, Ford Motor Co and Chrysler from years of painful restructuring and depressed auto sales.
+Google Inc made a big splash in Detroit a couple years ago when it opened offices in a nearby suburb.

 Robert Weeks, a spokesman for Twitter, said the company will have a “handful” of employees in Detroit, and their efforts will be aimed at working with automotive brands and advertising agencies.
 He said the company is “happy to play a role in downtown Detroit’s digital renaissance.”